StarRocks/starrocks/docs/en/administration/query_profile_details.md

 ##### PassThroughRowCount

-Description: In streaming mode, the amount of data processed due to low aggregation leading to degradation to streaming mode.
+Description: In Auto mode, the number of data rows processed in streaming mode after low aggregation leads to degradation to streaming mode.

 ##### ResultAggAppendTime